Rockhampton Showgrounds: Events

 The showgrounds has also been used for many years as a local speedway with motorcycle racing having been held since 1925.

 Concerts are regularly held at the Rockhampton Showgrounds.
-Johnny Cash, John Denver, Australian Crawl, Split Enz, Cold Chisel, Powderfinger, You Am I, Amy Shark, Timberwolf, Busby Marou, Troy Cassar-Daley and Fanny Lumsden are some of the notable artists to have performed at the Rockhampton Showgrounds..
+Johnny Cash, John Denver, Australian Crawl, Shannon Noll, Split Enz, Cold Chisel, Powderfinger, You Am I, Amy Shark, Timberwolf, Busby Marou, Troy Cassar-Daley and Fanny Lumsden are some of the notable artists to have performed at the Rockhampton Showgrounds.

-Noise and dust complaints
+Speedway

+Motorcycle speedway has been held at the venue since 1925 and throughout its history has held many important events, including qualifying rounds of the Speedway World Championship, starting in 1982, the finals of the Australian Championship in 1962 and 1963 and the Queensland Solo Championship on multiple occasions since 1960.

+The Showgrounds hosted the Australian Sprintcar Championship in 1984.
+Unfortunately for the locals, it was an all-New South Wales podium with Garry Rush winning his 6th Australian title (and 4th in a row, a record yet to be beaten as of 2024), from fellow Sydneysiders George Tatnell and John Walsh.
+It was the only time that Rockhampton has hosted Australia's premier car speedway category's National championship with all times held in Queensland since being held at the Archerfield Speedway in Brisbane.

-The noise created by concert and speedway events held at the Rockhampton Showgrounds has generated numerous complaints from residents living near the venue.
+The noise created by concert and speedway events has generated complaints from residents living near the venue.
 In an attempt to appease local residents, a 10:30 pm curfew was imposed for event organisers.
 The decision to lift the curfew for selected events, however, has also been met with criticism.
-The ongoing noise complaints generated from events held at the Rockhampton Showgrounds has prompted discussions about moving the venue out of the city and away from the residential area in Wandal.
+The ongoing issue has prompted discussions about moving the venue out of the city and away from the residential area in Wandal.